 When you first leave university, it’s really easy to ignore that student loan balance and hope it’ll go away on its own.
 While you’re probably paying it back very, very slowly as a percentage of your income, it’s still important to peek at the balance regularly and see how you’re getting on.
+Keep an eye on both the principal and the interest balance to make sure you’re not falling into the trap of only paying off your interest.

 Each country has their own repayment thresholds, which dictates the amount you can earn before you start paying back your loan.
 Once you’re over the threshold, you make repayments at an increasing rate as your income increases, so being across your remaining balance and how that affects your repayments as your income increases is key.